10 Most Frequently Asked Questions for Lumbar Spinal Stenosis

 9. What Can I Expect Post-Surgery?

-Post-surgery, most patients report varying levels of relief including a reduction in pain focused in the legs and back.
-Most patients also report an improved ability to walk normally.
+Post-surgery, most individuals report varying levels of relief including a reduction in pain focused in the legs and back.
+Most people also report an improved ability to walk normally.

 However, numbness may show no improvement.
 Degeneration of the damaged nerve will most likely continue as well.
 Alleviation of pain depends on a number of factors including medical history.